oznksoy/sportradar/README.md

 <li>MatchScore : Hold home and away score data and directly used by match details</li>
 </ol>

-- This Structure enables the following:
+- This structure enables the following:

 <ol>
 <li> It is possible to extend the data structure without minimal alterations to the overlaying structure.</li>